xuyenvuong/pi4-pos-setup/docs/EthereumMerge.md

 ## Step 2: Generate JWT (Java Web Token), run these commands:
 > `openssl rand -hex 32 | tr -d "\n" | sudo tee /etc/ethereum/jwt.hex >/dev/null`

-_(Note: If you are running Beacon and Geth on 2 different machine, then you will need to copy the `/etc/ethereum/jwt.hex` file to both machines.
-Also, open port 8551 on the GETH node by running this command `sudo ufw allow 8551/tcp`)_
+_(Note: If you are running Beacon and Geth on 2 different machines, then you will need to copy the `/etc/ethereum/jwt.hex` file to both machines.
+Also, open **port 8551** on the GETH node by running this command `sudo ufw allow 8551/tcp`)_

 ## Step 3: Re-configure GETH, edit this file:
 > `sudo vi /etc/ethereum/geth.conf`